darius/cant/README.md

 receives.
 There are fewer kinds of syntactic forms.
 It's a personal artisanal hipster language.

+Another goal: to be pithier than Scheme.
+Much of how Python beat Scheme out for me in practice was the concise use of convenient collection types.

 The goal of Smalltalkiness is behind the incredibly slow implementation strategy to start with, where the interpreter internals are reified into meta-objects all the time with no optimization, and